California Health Workforce Alliance

 PHI will review Primary Care Workforce Development opportunities through environmental scans, conducting informant interviews, and developing report summaries.

 To identify and address needs of food insecure patients with chronic disease PHI will conduct a health and economic burden study.
 Deliverables include exploratory evaluation of practices to identify and address needs of food insecure patients along with creation of tools for health system leadership.
 Learn more: http://www.phihungernet.org

 Here's How We're Making a Difference

 Elevating the Role of Community Health Workers

 Community health workers (CHWs) are among the best resources hospitals have to improve population health.
-The California Health Workforce Alliance offers hospitals recommendations for improving population health by integrating CHWs into team-based primary care in Community Health Workers in California: Sharpening Our Focus on Strategies to Expand.
+The California Health Workforce Alliance created recommendations to hospitals for improving population health by integrating CHWs into team-based primary care in Community Health Workers in California: Sharpening Our Focus on Strategies to Expand.